That Hamilton Woman-1941

 Grade: B+

-The documentary features the Sung family, led by patriarch Mr. Sung who brought the family from China to start a banking business decades ago.
+The documentary features the Sung family, led by patriarch Mr. Sung, who brought the family from China to start a banking business decades ago.

-The documentary argues that this was because the larger banks were untouchable and prosecutors desired to make an example out of the bank because they were an easier target.
-The documentary wisely presents both sides featuring family interviews as well as the prosecutor’s arguments.
+The documentary argues that this was because the larger banks were untouchable, and prosecutors desired to make an example of the banks because they were an easier target.

-The documentary mainly chronicles the prolonged five-year ordeal that the Sung’s endured involving a myriad of paperwork, trial dates, and other particulars.
-All the while the family continues to uphold their business with gusto, but the trial takes quite a toll on the individuals, particularly the elderly patriarch.
+The documentary mainly chronicles the prolonged five-year ordeal that the Sungs endured, involving a myriad of paperwork, trial dates, and other particulars.
+All the while, the family continues to uphold their business with gusto, but the trial takes quite a toll on the individuals, particularly the elderly patriarch.

-Director Steve James is wonderful at portraying the Sung family sympathetically in his work.
-There is never a doubt that he feels they have been victimized and sought after because they are a relatively easy target compared to the big boys of the banking world- J.P.
-Morgan and Chase are deemed untouchable, which is a large source of the problem and the film’s main objective to show.
+Director Steve James is superb at portraying the Sung family sympathetically.
+There is never a doubt that he feels they have been victimized and sought after because they are a relatively easy target compared to the big boys of the banking world.

 I asked myself, even if they were guilty, why the inhuman and racist treatment?
-When questioned about the poor treatment of the indicted all the prosecution could muster was that it was “unfortunate”, hardly an apology.
+When questioned about the poor treatment of the indicted, all the prosecution could muster was that it was “unfortunate,” hardly an apology.

 Oscar Nominations: Best Documentary-Feature